NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 If NuGet should only use this credential for HTTP Basic authentication, but not other authentication schemes, you can set the environment variable's value to `Username=nugetUser;Password=secret123;ValidAuthenticationTypes=Basic`.
 For more information about valid authentication types, see [the docs on package credentials in *nuget.config* files](../reference/nuget-config-file.md#packagesourcecredentials).

+> [!NOTE]
-Note that environment variables have restrictions on allowed characters, and different operating systems may have different restrictions.
+> Environment variables have restrictions on allowed characters, and different operating systems may have different restrictions.
-For example, spaces are not allowed.
+> For example, spaces are not allowed.
-Therefore, you use this environment variable feature to specify NuGet credentials for package sources that use any characters that are invalid for your platform's environment variables.
+> Therefore, you use this environment variable feature to specify NuGet credentials for package sources that use any characters that are invalid for your platform's environment variables.
-In such cases, you should rename the package source in your *nuget.config* file.
+> In such cases, you should rename the package source in your *nuget.config* file.

 ## Credentials in *nuget.config* files